 - Presence of minerals, sediment and other potential contaminants

 Perhaps the most famous case of lead water contamination is the city of Flint, Michigan, where measurement in April 2015 revealed lead levels of 217 – 13,200 parts per billion (ppb) — far over the level established by the U.S. Environmental Protection Agency’s Lead and Copper Rule, which requires action be taken at levels over 15 ppb.
 Since then, the state has been awarded $100 million in grant funds to help rectify the issue.

-Because lead is invisible and odorless, you won’t be able to identify it on your own.
+Because lead is invisible, tasteless and odorless, you won’t be able to find it on your own.
 Instead, a water test can help identify its presence.

 Testing for lead contamination on your own can be a headache — and the chances are high that you may not end up with a clear answer once all is said and done.
 For the best (and easiest) results, it’s ideal to let experts do the testing when it comes to lead water.

 Are There Acceptable Levels of Lead in Drinking Water?

 Health Canada and the Saskatchewan Environment have set a maximum acceptable concentration of lead in water: 0.010 milligrams per liter, or 10 ppb.
 In the U.S., the maximum contaminant level goal for lead in drinking water is zero, which is an objective rather than a legal guideline.